How to Play Baccarat: a Beginner's Guide

 Every round of baccarat follows the same sequence:

-- The totals are calculated.
+- The totals for both hands are calculated.

-- Totals are compared.
+- The two hands are compared.

 Naturals and Their Importance